dstroud/dreamsequence/README.md

 - Clock: System clock setting.
 	- Internal and MIDI clock sources work and have full transport support.
 MIDI clock out ports must be set via K1>>PARAMETERS>>CLOCK

-TIP: It’s possible to finagle a sort of count-in when syncing to MIDI by sending an external start, stopping on Dreamsequence (K2 2x), then scheduling a clean punch-in on the next beat using K3.
+ 	> **_TIP:_** TIP: It’s possible to finagle a sort of count-in when syncing to MIDI by sending an external start, stopping on Dreamsequence (K2 2x), then scheduling a clean punch-in on the next beat using K3.
 This avoids the age-old issue of timing being a little off on the first beat when MIDI devices sync.
+  >
  	- Link works but using K3 to start transport is disabled due to a bug with clock.link.start() clobbering running clocks.
 Code wizards: please contact me if you'd like to poke around in the Norns code to help troubleshoot.
 	- Crow clock source is not supported at this time.

 - Crow clock: Frequency of the pulses from Crow out port 3.
 Defaults to note-style divisions but Pulses Per Quarter Note (PPQN) are also available by scrolling left.
 Note that higher PPQN settings are likely to result in instability. _At launch, Dreamsequence sets the Norns system clock "crow out" parameter to "off" since Dreamsequence generates its own clock pulses for Crow that only runs when the script's transport is playing.
 It will revert changes upon quitting the script._

-- Dedupe <: This enables and sets the threshold for detecting and de-duplicating repeat notes at each destination.
+- Dedupe <: This enables and sets the threshold for detecting and de-duplicating repeat notes at each output.
 This can be particularly helpful when merging sequences from different sources (say combining harmonizer with chords).
 Rather than trying to send the same note twice (potentially resulting in truncated notes or phase cancellation issues), this will let the initial note pass and filter out the second note if it arrives within the specified period of time.

 - Chord preload: This setting enables the sequencer to fetch upcoming chord changes slightly early for processing the harmonizer inputs.
 This compensates for situations where the incoming note may arrive slightly before the chord change it's intended to harmonize with, such as when playing on a keyboard and hitting a note just before the chord change.
 This does not affect the timing of Chord and Seq playback.